OpenNMT/opennmt.github.io/Advanced.md

 ### Word Features

-OpenNMT supports including additional features on source and target words.
-These features are are given their embeddings which are concatenated (or summed depending on `-feat_merge` argument) upon input, and generated (independently) on the decoder side.
-To specify features, simply modify the training data before the preprocessing step, replacing `word` with `words￨feat1￨feat2...` using the special symbol `￨` (unicode character FFE8).
+OpenNMT supports additional features on source and target words in the form of discrete labels.

+* On the source side, these features act as additional information to the encoder.
+An embedding will be optimized for each label and then fed as additional input to the encoder alongside the word it annotates.
+* On the target side, these features will be predicted by the network.
+The decoder is then able to decode a sentence and annotate each words.

+To use additional features, directly modify your data by appending labels to each word with the special character `￨` (unicode character FFE8).
+There can be an arbitrary number of additional features in the form `word￨feat1￨feat2￨...￨featN` but each word must have the same number of features and in the same order.
+Source and target data can have a different number of additional features.

-As an example, consider the data in `data/src-train-case.txt` which uses a separate features to represent the case of each word.
+As an example, see `data/src-train-case.txt` which uses a separate feature to represent the case of each word.
+Using case as a feature is a way to optimize the word dictionaries (no duplicated words like "the" and "The") and gives the system an additional information that can be useful to optimize its objective function.

-* data/src-train-case.txt

 ```
 it￨C is￨l not￨l acceptable￨l that￨l ,￨n with￨l the￨l help￨l of￨l the￨l national￨l bureaucracies￨l ,￨n parliament￨C &apos;s￨l legislative￨l prerogative￨l should￨l be￨l made￨l null￨l and￨l void￨l by￨l means￨l of￨l implementing￨l provisions￨l whose￨l content￨l ,￨n purpose￨l and￨l extent￨l are￨l not￨l laid￨l down￨l in￨l advance￨l .￨n